Our Team

 Ecological Research Assistant

 Ryan helps carry out the Program’s ecological monitoring and research work.
 He received a Master’s degree in marine science at Moss Landing Marine Labs (MLML) where his thesis work focused on changes in life-history traits of Rosy Rockfish over the past four decades.
 After graduating, he continued working at MLML assisting with a hook-and-line fishing research program as well as the development of a new stereo-video lander tool to survey rockfish in deep-water rocky habitats.
 Ryan grew up on Kodiak Island Alaska where he spent the summers commercial fishing for salmon with his family.
-In his spare time, Ryan can be found outside hiking, watercolor painting fish, or working on his house.
+In his spare time, Ryan can be found watercolor painting fish, working on his house, or hanging at home with his two cats.